ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

             (
                 // use a weak handle with the asset path
                 //      "example.png#rothko"
-                // to retrieve this sprite's index.
+                // to retrieve this sprite's index using TextureAtlas::get_texture_index.
                 name: "rothko",

+                // top left x coordinate of the sprite in pixels
+                x: 18,

                 // top left y coordinate of the sprite in pixels
                 y: 19,

-                // top left x coordinate of the sprite in pixels
-                x: 18,

                 // width of the sprite in pixels
                 w: 46,